Sarah Brittain, Clinician

 Ramya Shyam has a Master of Science degree in Speech-Language Pathology from the MGH Institute of Health Professions in Charlestown, Massachusetts.
 Ramya has worked at the Keatley Clinic since 2010, specializing in the assessment and treatment of cognitive-communication disorders associated with mild traumatic brain injuries and illnesses, as well as learning disabilities.
 Prior to working at the Keatley Clinic, she worked as a special education teacher in a therapeutic private school, creating and implementing a curriculum to promote academic achievement, social skills/pragmatics, executive functioning, study skills, coping/regulation skills, and daily living skills for students aged 6-18.
 In graduate school Ramya received extensive training in treatment of written and spoken language disorders using structured, systematic, and multi-sensory methods.
 She presented her thesis research on spoken language comprehension at the ASHA Schools Conference in Las Vegas.
 Ramya also interned at one of the top hospitals in Boston, where she performed cognitive and swallowing evaluations on patients who suffered strokes and traumatic brain injuries.

-Haley Murphy, Office Manager
+Sabrina McCoy, Office Manager